kkreuning/rabo.dev/docs/developer-tools/webhooks/implementation-guide.md

 ## Prerequisites

-In order to accept events, the your server needs to expose an HTTP endpoints with the following requirements:
+In order to accept events, your server needs to expose an HTTP endpoint with the following requirements:
 - it must be accessible over the public internet.
 - it must accept HTTP POST requests.
 - it must be secured using TLSv1.2, or TLSv1.3 supporting at least one of the following cipher suites: